Take Her from You

-"Take Her from You" is a song by Dev from the first version of her debut studio album, The Night the Sun Came Up.
-It was released on March 20, 2012, the song was co-written by Tailes and The Cataracs.
+"Take Her from You" is a song by American singer Dev from the first version of her debut studio album, The Night the Sun Came Up (2011).
+It was released on March 20, 2012.
+The song was co-written by Dev and The Cataracs.
 A music video was released on February 28, 2012.
 The song was included on the original international releases of her album in September 2011 and on the subsequent rerelease, but it was omitted from the American release in March 2012 for undisclosed reasons.